CLCStriders/striders/_posts/2011-08-26-glos-county-track-championships-24th-august-2011.md

 The Club's men and women made their debut in the 4 x 400 metre relay events and did surprisingly well coming away with one Gold, One Silver and a well earned Bronze medal.

-Well done to all of you, and thanks for making it such an entertaining eveningâ€™s athletics.
+Well done to all of you, and thanks for making it such an entertaining evening's athletics.

 Results